guillaume-azarias/Digital-Biomarker-Study/README.md

 The data for this project contains anonymized time series data sampled every 20 seconds.
 You will know which night belongs to a given person, and each person will have at least 14 nights recorded.
 The type of residence is known, but not whether the device is placed in a bedroom or living room.
 Examples are the times someone goes to bed or wakes up in the morning, or nightly bathroom breaks.
 Patterns may also include unknown activities that nevertheless occur regularly across nights and persons.
 Create an activity report after each night.

-* device = one Caru device; always one per resident.
+* device = one device; always one per resident.
 However the tenant may move the device between rooms/residents.
 * tenant = the institution that bought the devices.
 They distribute them to their rooms/residents.
 * ts_date: Date and time.
 Datetime format.
 [UTC]